swwwolf/wdbgark/README.md

 ## License

-This software is released under the GNU GPL v3 License, see COPYING.
+This software is released under the GNU GPL v3 License.
+See the [COPYING file](COPYING) for the full license text.